manjunathan1999/Licence-Plate-Recognition/README.md

 # Licence-Plate-Recognition

 ## Description
-This project is a face recognition system that uses OpenCV and dlib to detect faces in real-time.
-The system can be used to recognize faces in images or videos, and can be used for a variety of applications such as security, surveillance, and more.
+This project is a License Plate Recognition System that uses OpenCV and pytesseract to detect and recognize license plates in real-time.
+The system can be used for various applications such as traffic monitoring, parking management, and vehicle tracking.

 ## Clone the repository
     git clone https://github.com/manjunathan1999/Licence-Plate-Recognition.git